burt202/mocks-server-lite/docs/learn.md

 This can be very useful during a test run, see the [example repo](https://github.com/burt202/mocks-server-lite-example) where it is used for playwright E2E tests

+NOTE: You can pass an optional `log` body property if you want something specific to be logged when the collection is changed.

 ### Server Config & Startup

 Creating the server is very straight forward with minimal options: